Art and Architecture Program

 Faculty Advisor: Professor of Fine Arts, NYU; Former Director of Graduate Studies, NYU

-If you are to name one revolutionary period in the history of art, it would undoubtedly be the Renaissance.
+If you were to name one revolutionary period in art history, it would undoubtedly be the Renaissance.
 Originating in Italy, the movement soon spread to the rest of Europe.
-New forms of art flourished, and many great artists in human history were born.
-In this program, students will focus on one work of art, Diego Velázquez’s Las Meninas in the Prado Museum in Madrid.
+New art forms flourished, and many great artists in human history were born.
+In this program, students will focus on one work of art, Diego Velázquez’s Las Meninas, displayed in the Prado Museum in Madrid.

-The project offers students a chance to train their attention on an individual work of art, which we will examine through electronic means.
-We will spend the first two or three sessions carefully examining the work in all its parts, and then developing questions that require further examination.
-These sessions will be a lesson in the practice of slow looking, and in the framing of research questions.
+The project allows students to focus their attention on an individual work of art, which we will examine electronically.
+We will spend the first two or three sessions studying the work in all its parts and then developing questions requiring further examination.
+These sessions will be a lesson in slow-looking and framing research questions.

 For the final three or four sessions, each student will take on one or another question and follow it down a research path, reporting to the group on their findings.
 As a result of reporting to each other, students will inform each other’s inquiries, all of them contributing to a prismatic understanding of the work.

-Individual assessment will be based on the student oral reports and on a written paper that addresses an aspect of the painting.
+Individual assessment will be based on the student's oral reports and a written paper addressing an aspect of the painting.
 A teaching assistant will be on hand to help with writing skills.
-Research, oral presentation, and written skills will all be taken into consideration.
+Research, oral presentation, and written skills will all be considered.

 • How does the painting relate to the history of portraits and self-portraits?